arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

   }
 }
 ```
-You should see the server digital output LEDs turning on and off as shown below:
+You should see the server digital output LEDs turning on and off, as shown below:

 ![Onboard LEDs of a server device controlled by a Portenta Machine Control via Modbus TCP](assets/pmc-blink.gif)